Marc-93/appium_tools_setup/README.md

 ## ADB

-1. Download the package from link: [download](https://developer.android.com/studio/releases/platform-tools)
+1. Download the platform tools package: [download](https://developer.android.com/studio/releases/platform-tools)
 2. Unzip the file in your desktop.
 3. Open a terminal directly on desktop location.
 4. Execute the follwoing command: `$ sudo mv platform-tools /etc`